-Employees are required to comply with the Code of Conduct and in 2016 Bertelsmann initiated mandatory Code of Conduct training across the business to articulate its expectation that good employment practices are followed.
+Employees are required to comply with the Code of Conduct and in 2016 Bertelsmann initiated mandatory Code of Conduct trainings throughout the company to clarify its expectation that good employment practices will be followed.
 Each year, employees are required to participate in this e-learning course and all other mandatory courses that are required to enable employees to do their work.
 New starters will be briefed on this statement to ensure their awareness.
 Employees are expected to report any concerns, including those related to human rights violations, to the Ethics and Compliance team who will investigate all allegations and take appropriate action.